 Not ready for a board position?
 There are still lots of opportunities to get involved.
 The best way to start is to join our Slack workspace and join any of the channels that interest you.
 If you want to take a more active role, consider joining one of the committees focused on specific activities listed below.
 For more information post any questions to the #committees channel on Slack or send an email to firstname.lastname@example.org.

 Building and maintaining local trails is a big part of our mission.
 One way to help out is to join a trail crew and actually build or maintain local trails.
 We're currently working on new trails in the Arroyo Hondo area.
-Click here for more information or to volunteer.
 If you come across downed trees or other trail maintenance issues you can report them here.
 Have a suggestion for a new trail or improvement?
-Join the #trails channel on our slack workspace and post your thoughts.
+Join the trailwork email list to keep in touch or #trails channel on our slack workspace and post your thoughts.

 Group rides are great way to meet other members and explore new trails.
 Currently we have three regularly scheduled group rides, but there's always room for more.
 If you would like to sponsor a group ride, join the #rides channel on Slack and post it.